raganwald/raganwald.github.com/_posts/2013-09-12-the-predicate-module-pattern.md

 Checking whether an account is a kind of `Frozen` is a matter of taste, of course.
 But it's no worse in my mind than a `frozen?` method if we do not expect an object to change such a state during its lifetime.

 Well, there you have it: **The Predicate Module Pattern**.
 Cheers!

+---

+### personal commentary

+If you make a habit of programming as I do, you will inevitably run into contrary opinions.
+For example, one widely held opinion is that `#kind_of?` is a "code smell."
+I agree with this, provided that the expression "code smell" retains it shistorical meaning, namely something that should be double-checked to make sure that it is what you want.

+As a general rule, you should be absolutely certain that you are using `.kind_of?` for good rasons, and not because you are unfamiliar with the "Kingdom of Nouns" style of programming where entities are burdened with an every-increasing number of responsibilities because they ought to know everything about how to use them.

+In the code above, we're actually presented with three ways to use a bank account's `frozen` predicate attribute:

+1. A method called `frozen?`.
+2. Using `kind_of?(Frozen)`.
+3. Baking flow control into the predicate modules using the `guard_with_frozen_check` method.

+If a module is created strictly to communciate a predicate to fellow programmers, it's tru that you can define `frozen?` in a module to show that ths is not expected to change, however there is a problem.
+The interface of the method `frozen?` is abstract enough that the predicate could be a state that changes, or it could be a state that doesn't change.

+That's widely seen as a benefit, but when everything is abstract and could-be-changed in the future, interfaces communicate very little. `kind_of?(Frozen)` pushes the implementation into the interface, true, but it also pushes a contractual promise about the behaviour of `Frozen` into the interface.
+That can be a benefit when you make a conscious choice that you are trying to make this behaviour obvious.

+Generally, modules and classes are used for implementing interfaces, and they shouldn't become the interface.
+But a predicate module is, IMO, a place where it is worth considering whether the smell is calling out an actual antipattern or whether this is one of those places where a general rule espoused by the mass of the herd doesn't apply.

+As for option 3, this speaks to a style of programming that eschews checking predicates or values at all times.
+The name `guard_with_frozen_check` is good for explaining the mechanism, but terrible in practice.
+I'd pick *the name* as the smell.
+Consider instead:

+{% highlight ruby %}
+class BankAccount

+  def initialize options = {}
+    self.extend(
+      if options[:security_score].andand < 42
+        Frozen
+      else
+        Thawed
+      end
+    )
+  end

+end

+module Thawed

+  def perform_user_action desc
+    yield self
+  end

+end

+module Frozen

+  def perform_user_action desc = 'perform user action'
+    raise "Cannot #{desc} with an object frozen because of a poor security score" end

+end

+bank_account = BankAccount.new security_score: 74

+bank_account.perform_user_action('fuggle') do |acct|
+  fuggle(acct)
+end
+{% endhighlight %}

+In this code, clients do not know anything about why an account might be froze, they create accounts and provide security scores, and they ask the accounts to perform user actions.
+The account checks the frozen "state" via a module.

+You could do the same thing by saving teh score and checking it, or saving a frozen predicate attribute, but you wouldn't be communicating that security scores don't change in the context of an instantiated `BankAccount` object.

+It's up to you what to do with this pattern.
+Just be aware that if you read essays by people who switched from Java to Ruby at a time when Ruby was unpopular, they may act as if "popularity" isn't their first consideration when choosing how to write programs.

+That's neither good, nor bad, it just *is*.